lhotari/pulsar-contributor-toolbox/README.md

 ### ptbx_until_test_fails

 Runs a `mvn test` command until it fails.
+This is useful for reproducing flaky test failures.

 Example of running `TopicReaderTest`
 ```